 6. Travel Map

-Before you take the decision on building a custom solution, you may first test it making WordPress website like TripAdvisor.
-You will have to configure hosting, buy a domain, choose a website template like TripAdvisor, and switch plugins.
-It may be cheaper at the beginning, but only if you are ok with the limited functionality, scalability and some necessity to spend time on development (even though it does not require coding).
+To reduce the costs, people reject the decision on building a custom solution and often choose a Wordpress to create a website like Tripadvisor.
+If you follow this scenario, you will need some technical experience to configure hosting, buy a domain, choose a website template like Tripadvisor, and switch plugins.
+It may be cheaper at the beginning, but only if you are OK with the limited functionality, low scalability, and you are eager to spend your own time on development (even though it does not require coding).

-As we do not know your unique features, we can only estimate a basic feature set of website like TripAdvisor:
+Let’s crunch numbers for an MVP for a website like Tripadvisor.
+As we do not know your unique features, we can only estimate a basic feature set of website like Tripadvisor:

-Depending on the complexity of tasks, the development may take around 3-6 months and cost from $13,000 to $25,000.
-This is a ballpark estimate based on our experience and rate at Greenice, of course, as to give you precise numbers we need to study your requirements.
+Depending on the complexity of tasks, the development may take around 3-6 months and cost from $30,000 to $50,000.
+A platform with advanced features may cost around $50,000 - 80,000.
+These are ballpark estimates based on our experience with similar projects.
+To give you precise numbers, we need to study your requirements.

 Now that people are used to relying on online reviews when selecting hotels, restaurants, and attractions, the creation of a travel review website is a viable idea.
 But you should take into account the known challenges of this niche like tough competition, security, fraud, seasonality, and personalization.

-There is no sense to compete with large players like TripAdvisor or OpenTable, but you can always come up with a unique selling proposition to attract your specific audience.
-TripAdvisor started as a review website and now that they are a globally recognized website with more than 600 million reviews on properties, they are transforming their business model, shifting to personalization of user experience (recommendations, social networking, preferences) and monetization through direct bookings from their website.
+There is no sense to compete with large players like Tripadvisor or OpenTable, but you can always come up with a unique selling proposition to attract your specific audience.
+Tripadvisor started as a review website and now that they are a globally recognized website with more than 600 million reviews on properties, they are transforming their business model, shifting to the personalization of user experience (recommendations, social networking, preferences) and monetization through direct bookings from their website.